 - In the case of any Student that is 10 years of age or under, the Guardian must wait with the Student until the class starts and pick up the Student immediately upon the class finishing.
 We prefer that Guardians are at the Premises to pick up their Student prior to the finish time of their class

-- Late policy: Students will not be allowed to participate in the class if they are more than 10 minutes late as they will have missed the appropriate warm-up time to participate and we ask that you give us a call so we can inform the trainer.
+- Late policy: Students will not be allowed to participate in the class if they are more than 10 minutes late as they will have missed the appropriate warm-up time to participate safely.
+If you will be less than 10 minutes late, we ask that you give us a call so we can inform the Trainer.

 18. Privacy Act

 For safety reasons, CM is required to collect certain personal information about all Students and Guardians at the time of enrolment and at other times throughout the course of the term as required.
 Pursuant to the Privacy Act 1988 (“the Act”) you are entitled to have access to and request correction of this information.

 All information is held at the premises at 3/3 Princes Hwy, Fairy Meadows, NSW 2015.
 Class enrolment details, being Student and Guardian names and contact details only, are provided to the Trainer or Workshop Provider.